kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    Workload template.
 3. If the LWS leaf belongs below a runtime CompositePodGroup, the parent also supplies `scheduling.k8s.io/parent-compositepodgroup`.
-4. LWS uses `NewBuilderFromExistingWorkload` and creates the selected runtime replica or role groups from the persisted template.
+4. In Phase 1, LWS uses `NewBuilderFromExistingWorkload` and creates either the selected whole-LWS group or per-replica groups from the one persisted flat template.
+Delegated leader/worker mode is rejected because the single annotation cannot identify both role templates.
 5. The resulting root LWS group sets `parentCompositePodGroupName` when the parent annotation is present; LWS then owns all internal descendant links.